tjain9787-lab/SMART-UNIVERSITY-POTRAL/README.md

 # Smart University Portal with Real-Time Tracking System

 ## About
 A web-based university management system built as BCA Final Year Project.
+A comprehensive university management system with real-time tracking of student attendance, academic performance, and fee management.

 ## Tech Stack
 - Java (Backend + GUI)